Investing

 Global Equity Enhanced Income Fund

 Delivering an equity income portfolio can often result in a tug-of-war between income, capital growth and a balanced portfolio.
-The Allspring Global Equity Enhanced Income Fund has been designed to overcome this challenge.
+The Allspring Global Equity Enhanced Income (GEEI) Fund has been designed to overcome this challenge.

-What: A fund designed to deliver a high, consistent income plus access to the growth potential of global equities
+Targeting high, consistent income plus access to the growth potential of global equities

-Enhanced Income
+Enhanced income

 Growth potential